 If an entirely new system makes the most sense for you, below is a list of additional considerations:

 - Condition of Your Ductwork: If you’re not going with a ductless split-air system, have a professional check your ductwork for efficiency.
-All gaps should be sealed and in some cases it may be advisable to replace the ductwork with new, insulated pipe.
+All gaps should be sealed and in some cases it may be advisable to replace the ductwork with better, insulated new pipe.

-- Your Building Envelope: If your home is poorly insulated, it’s going to put a strain on your air conditioning system and might even compel you to buy a bigger one than you’d otherwise need.
+- Your Building Envelope: If your home is poorly insulated or leaky, it’s going to put a strain on your air conditioning system and might even compel you to buy a bigger one than you’d otherwise need.
 Resolving this issue will give a smaller system enough cooling power to do the job at a lower energy cost.

 A central air conditioning system may not be worth it if you live in an especially small home or are a renter instead of a homeowner.
 Otherwise, it has distinct advantages over installing and running several smaller units.
 They include: